Kassiteros/codingTasks/Authentication/README.md

 <img src="/Images/image3.png" width="100%" alt="Image1">

-2. If successful, authorised to the server by the token that has been passed. you should see the message displayed below “**Hello, admin !
+2. If successful, the user is authorised to the server by the token that has been passed, you should see the message displayed below “**Hello, admin !
 Your JSON Web Token has been verified.**” Notice our checking code has extracted the user name from the payload.

 3. Try changing the first character in the token.
 You should see that you have invalidated it and the postman GET request should respond with ““err”: “Bad JWT!”